Information on how to stay safe and healthy during your gap year overseas.

 You could also check whether the company complies with British Standard ‘BS 8848’ which specifies operational requirements for organisers of adventurous and educational activities abroad including university and academic fieldwork, gap year experiences, adventure holidays, charity challenges and research expeditions.

-Book a flexible ticket
+Consider a flexible ticket

 A flexible air ticket will ensure that you can come home or leave a country whenever you want without being restricted.